 Through its exploration, the Company has benefited from government grants.
 These incentives are not repayable provided that the Company meets the requirements of the agreement, the most significant of which is that the incentives apply to qualifying expenditures.
 Qualifying expenditures are defined broadly within the agreement as all reasonable expenses for contracted services, machinery rental, transportation of machinery, personnel and supplies or other approved costs in connection with specific exploration programs.
 The Government grants are recognized when there is reasonable assurance that the Company will comply with the conditions of the grant and the grants will be received.
-The incentives reduce the mineral property costs to which they pertain in the period that the qualifying exploration expenditures are subject to review by the relevant granting authorities, and by their nature are subject to measurement uncertainty.
+The incentives reduce the mineral property costs to which they pertain in the period that the qualifying exploration expenditures are incurred or when collectability is reasonably assured if this is later.
+These Government incentives are subject to review by the relevant granting authorities, and by their nature are subject to measurement uncertainty.
 Adjustments, if any, resulting from such a review are recorded in the period during which the final grant payment amount is assessed by the governing agency.